LeBron James selected as Team USA male flagbearer for Paris Olympics opening ceremony

 The 39-year-old James got word of the honor Monday in London, a few hours before the U.S. men’s team was scheduled to play its final pre-Olympics exhibition game against World Cup champion Germany.

-“There’s obviously the utmost respect for who he is as a person and a player and how good he is,” fellow U.S. star and first-time Olympian Stephen Curry said earlier this month of James, someone he’s faced off against four times in the NBA Finals and is now teaming up with for the first official time.
+“We understand how much of an honor it is to be in that position and I think Bron’s entire career, on and off the court, speaks for itself as him being worthy of that honor,” Curry said in the nomination video.

+“He has represented what it means to be excellent both on and off the court in his commitment to service and to uplifting the community in all ways that he knows how has been a lifelong passion,” Curry added.
+“And the work speaks for itself.”

-The female U.S. flagbearer will be revealed in the coming days.
+The female U.S. flagbearer is expected to be revealed Tuesday.
 The International Olympic Committee decided in 2020 that national delegations would have two flagbearers — one male, one female — at the opening ceremony at an Olympics, a move to promote gender parity.
 The U.S. is expected to have nearly 600 athletes in the Paris Games, about 53% of them female.

+“Being selected by your teammates to carry the flag is a tremendous honor — and a testament to LeBron’s passion for Team USA and his dedication to his sport,” U.S. Olympic and Paralympic Committee CEO Sarah Hirshland said.

 James — a global icon, a four-time NBA champion and the league’s all-time leading scorer set to go into his record-tying 22nd NBA season — is set to play in the Olympics for the fourth time, after he was part of U.S. teams that won bronze in 2004, gold at Beijing in 2008 and gold again in London in 2012.
 He walked in the opening ceremony at each of his three previous Olympics.